-Hiring a Car in Colombia: A Comprehensive Guide
+Hiring a Car in Colombia: Complete Road Trip Guide

-Many visitors can rent with a valid overseas driver’s license.
-If your license is not in Spanish or English, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original license.
-Some providers may also require that you have held your license for at least one year.
+Many visitors can rent a car with a valid overseas driver’s licence.
+If your licence is not in Spanish or English, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original licence.
+Some rental companies may also require that you have held your licence for at least one year.

 Age requirement

-Many rental companies require drivers to be at least 21 years old, though some suppliers set higher minimum ages or stricter rules for larger vehicle groups.
-Many companies also charge a young driver supplement for drivers under 25.
+Many rental companies require drivers to be at least 21 years old.
+Some suppliers set higher minimum ages for SUVs, premium vehicles or larger car groups, and a young driver supplement may apply for drivers under 25.

 Credit card

-A credit card in the main driver’s name is usually required to process the rental and security deposit.
-Most companies place a refundable hold on your card, and the amount varies by vehicle class, location, and cover level selected.
+A credit card in the main driver’s name is usually required for the rental deposit.
+The provider will normally block a refundable security hold on the card, with the amount depending on the car category, location, insurance cover and supplier terms.

 Passport or ID